- Arts & Humanities Month

 Evanston Flying Turkey 5K Nov.
-22
+28

 Holiday C.A.R.E.
 Faire Nov.
-24
+30

 Happy Howlidays and a Purry New Year!
 Come one, come all to C.A.R.E. for the Evanston Animal Shelter's Holiday C.A.R.E.
 Faire.
 Bring your pup or kit to have their picture taken with Santa.
 Stock up on home-baked cookies and more in our famous Cookie Walk.
-Buy gifts for your pet loving friends from our Silent Auction, crafters and vendors or buy Raffle tickets.
+Buy gifts for your pet loving friends from our silent auction, crafters and vendors or buy raffle tickets.
 Donations of canned food will be accepted for the dogs and cats at the Evanston Animal Shelter.
 More>>>

-The Annual Holiday Open House is Sunday, December 2, 2012 from 1 p.m. to 4 p.m.
+The Annual Holiday Open House is Sunday, December 1, 2013 from 1 p.m. to 4 p.m.
 The Evanston History Center is housed in the national landmark, Charles Gates Dawes House, located at 225 Greenwood Avenue in Evanston.

-Homegrown Artists Holiday Bazaar on Dec.
-7
+Holiday Bazaar on Dec.
+8

 Winter Break Camps

 When school is out for the holidays, children can relax and learn a new skill by enrolling in a winter break camp offered by the Evanston Recreation Division.
 Speciality camps focus on the arts, chess, ecology, sports, field trips and building with LEGO, while general camps incorporate several activities.
-Click here for details.
+Click here for camp descriptions.
 Register here.

 Events and Activities

 Grand Chanukah Menorah Lighting at Fountain Square Dec.
-10 at 5:30 p.m.
+4 at 5:30 p.m.

 Events and Activities

 Holiday Bash & Tree Lighting Nov.
-16 at 4 p.m.
+22 at 4 p.m.

 The Downtown Evanston Holiday Bash & Tree Lighting is downtown Evanston’s kick-off celebration to the holiday season!
 Get the family together and spend the evening in downtown Evanston for shopping, dinner or simply an evening out!
 Free Parking All Day in the three Downtown Parking Garages!
 Take advantage of special offers and events in shops, cafes and restaurants throughout downtown Evanston.
 Experience trolley rides around the downtown and live music in shops and restaurants.
 In addition to live music, strolling carolers will take to the streets!
 More>>>

 Holiday Tree Lighting Nov.
-16 at 5:30 p.m.
+22 at 5:30 p.m.

-The annual Holiday Tree Lighting will take place at 5:30 p.m. on Friday, November 16 at Fountain Square.
-Mayor Tisdahl will join Santa in the lighting of the 30-foot-tall decorated tree and entertainment will be provided by Music Institute of Chicago and representatives from Northwestern University’s Dance Marathon.
+The annual Holiday Tree Lighting will take place at 5:30 p.m. on Fri., Nov.
+22 at Fountain Square.
+Mayor Tisdahl will join Santa in the lighting of the decorated tree and entertainment will be provided by Music Institute of Chicago.
 Fountain Square is located on Davis St. between Orrington and Sherman Avenues in Evanston.
 Admission is free, as is parking all day in the three downtown Evanston parking garages.
 More>>>

 “The Nutcracker on Ice” Dec.
-7-9
+6-8

-The 38th annual production of “The Nutcracker on Ice” will take place the weekend of December 7-9.
+The 39th annual production of “The Nutcracker on Ice” will take place the weekend of Dec.
+6-8.
 Competitive figure skaters and skating school students from Robert Crown Ice Complex will perform the enchanting, magical holiday tale on ice.
 Terrific skating, beautiful costumes and glorious holiday music make this a very special family outing!
-Shows are on Friday, December 7 at 7:30 p.m.; Saturday, Dec.
-8 at 2:30 and 7:30 p.m.; and Sunday, December 9 at 2:30 p.m.
-Tickets are $9.00 for general seats and $10.00, reserved seats.
+Shows are on Fri., Dec.
+6 at 7:30 p.m.; Sat., Dec.
+7 at 2:30 and 7:30 p.m.; and Sun., Dec.
+8 at 2:30 p.m.
+Tickets are $9 for general seats and $10, reserved seats.
 Group discounts are available.
-Tickets may be purchased in advance at 847/448-8258 or at the door.
+Tickets may be purchased in advance at 847-448-8258 or at the door.
 Robert Crown Community Center and Ice Complex is located at 1701 Main St., Evanston.

 An Evanston Symphony Christmas Dec.
-9
+8

 Make sure your holiday season starts with the best holiday event in Evanston!
 Don’t miss enjoying these favorite Yule festivities with your family and friends.
 Music Director Lawrence Eckerling leads the ESO, joined by the North Shore Choral Society, the Evanston Dance Ensemble, and the Evanston Children's Choir in seasonal favorites.
 It's Evanston's largest indoor concert of the year!
-3 p.m., ETHS, 1600 Dodge Ave.
+The concert begins at 3 p.m. on Sun., Dec.
+8 at ETHS, 1600 Dodge Ave.
 More>>>

-Kwanzaa begins Wednesday, December 26, 2012 and ends Tuesday, January 1, 2013.
+Kwanzaa begins Thursday, December 26, 2013 and ends Wednesday, January 1, 2014.